jthomas-rsi/Arch-Development/README.md

 ### Remain Tasks

 - Update Typography && Tab types so custom styling can be added to customTheme object
+- Centralize all component styles into one main file and export to where used in application

 ### Technical Explanations